SURAJITSHAW/Learning-Flutter/README.md

 - Also in Columns Main Axis is the Vertical one.

 > Can put Row() inside a Column() Widget and vice-verca.

+## Shortcuts & Outline
+- Click on the Widget() have a little yellow light, click on it having multiple shortcut options to manipulate your Widgets()